Icinga/icinga2/doc/16-upgrading-icinga-2.md

 from `clients` to `anonymous_clients` to better reflect their purpose.
 Authenticated clients are counted as connected endpoints.
 A similar change is there for the performance data metrics.

+The TLS handshake timeout defaults to 10 seconds since v2.8.2.
+This can now be configured with the configuration attribute `tls_handshake_timeout`.
+Beware of performance issues with setting a too high value.

 ### API: schedule-downtime Action <a id="upgrading-to-2-10-api-schedule-downtime-action"></a>

 The attribute `child_options` was previously accepting 0,1,2 for specific child downtime settings.